 For almond praline cream:

-100 grams praline paste (available at baking specialty stores)
+- 100 grams (3 tbsp.) praline paste available at baking specialty stores

 For chocolate ganache: